NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 **Professional Testimonial:**

-*"Diligince.ai gave me the career I dreamed of but didn't know how to build.
+*"Diligence.ai gave me the career I dreamed of but didn't know how to build.
 As an independent consultant, finding quality clients was my biggest challenge.
 The platform's AI matching is remarkable—every opportunity I receive is highly relevant to my skills and pays what I'm worth.
 In 6 months, I've earned more than I did in corporate, worked half the hours, and served fascinating clients across industries.
 The 80% success rate on applications means I'm not wasting time on mismatched bids.
 I've gone from feast-or-famine income to predictable, high-value project flow.
 I finally have the work-life balance I wanted with the income I deserve.
-I recommend Diligince.ai to every experienced professional considering independent consulting."*
+I recommend Diligence.ai to every experienced professional considering independent consulting."*

 — Dr. Priya Desai, Independent Quality Consultant